cesmele/astrology/README.md

 Bibliography:

-    • no resources were used in the making of this program
+    • no outside resources were used in the making of this program